nandini7singh/delta-demo/README.md

 # delta-demo
-this is a demo for Git nad Github class
+this is a demo for Git nad Github class.